The term “non-theist” already exists to denote individuals who merely lack belief in God.1 This is relevant for three reasons.

 (b) …withholding belief about it (traditionally called “agnosticism”).1

-But so what if that were true?
-Such an argument commits the “root fallacy”; a words meaning is simply not bound up with its etymology.3
+• ...a words meaning is not bound up with its etymology.3

 Several everyday people on the street understand “atheism” to denote a “lack of belief” in God.

-But, so what if that's true?
-Couldn't people commonly understand a term to mean something that it does not actually mean?
+• ...even if that were true, lay internet users etc. commonly understand a term to mean something that it does not actually mean?
 For example, “schizophrenia” is commonly, and yet mistakenly, understood to refer to multiple personality disorder.1

 There are dictionaries which include a definition of atheism that is synonymous with “lack of belief” in God.

 • …Oxford Dictionary includes, “Disbelief or lack of belief in…”

 • …Marriam-Webster includes, “a lack of belief or a strong disbelief in…”

 • …any dictionary including both competing definitions does not establish one definition (lack of belief) over the other.